IBM-Cloud/docs/services/ComposeEnterprise/index.md

 You can provision a Compose Bluemix database into a {{site.data.keyword.composeEnterprise}} cluster when you create a new database from any of the existing Compose database Bluemix services.
 You can use the Bluemix console or the command line.

-### Provision a new database into a Compose Enterprise cluster from the Bluemix console
+### Provisioning a new database into a Compose Enterprise cluster from the Bluemix console

 If you have already created a {{site.data.keyword.composeEnterprise}} cluster using Bluemix, you can specify that your new Compose Bluemix database is provisioned into the cluster.
 Select the name of the {{site.data.keyword.composeEnterprise}} cluster from the list of available locations in the *Select Location for Deployment* drop-down when you are creating the new Compose Bluemix database service instance.